-The high-performance, sustainable design is rooted in the mission of NOAA, biomimicry and the cultural traditions of the Pacific region.
-The LEED Gold sustainable design features include a skylight diffuser system that virtually eliminates the need for artificial light during the day.
-Hawaii’s first Passive Cooling Unit (PCU) system uses chilled water from a nearby building and natural ventilation to condition the space through an underground air distribution system.
-A gray water capturing system is used to irrigate the native landscaping.
+The biological influences of the region guided the design of the anticipated LEED Gold project.
+A skylight diffuser system virtually eliminates the need for artificial light during the day.
+Hawaii’s first hydronic passive cooling unit (PCU) system uses chilled water from a nearby building and natural ventilation to condition the space through an underground air distribution system.
+A graywater capturing system is used to irrigate the native landscaping.

 HOK worked with Hawaii-based architect Ferraro Choi.